-The worst of malicious software attacks according to the article was ransomware, which encrypts all your data so that you have to pay the virus owner to get the encryption key and access your data.
+The worst of malicious software attacks is ransomware, which encrypts all your data so that you have to pay the attacker to get the encryption key and access your data.
 The best place to protect your business against these attacks is in keeping your software and hardware up to date and ensuring that employees are trained in basic security practices.

 Alt-F4

-If your employees do not know the system standard for exiting popups, (Alt-F4 in PCs), train them on it.
-Immediately closing a suspect window is often the best way to prevent scareware installing a ransomware or other virus on your computer.
+If your employees do not know the system standard for exiting popups (Alt-F4 in PCs), train them on it.
+Immediately closing a suspect window is often the best way to prevent scareware from installing ransomware or other malware on your computer.

 Understanding Security on Your Platform